How I Rewired my Utility Trailer Lights

 I also decided to take some steps to improve the reliability of the trailer wiring by protecting it from damage due to corrosion, physical hazards (rocks and dirt, for example), UV light, and moisture.

 The first thing I considered was vibration.
-Vibration causes the wires to rattle against the metal chassis of the trailer and rub against each other, which can cause the insulation to chafe over time.
+Vibration causes the trailer wires to rattle against the metal chassis of the trailer and to rub against each other, which can cause the insulation to chafe over time.
 That in turn can cause malfunctions and short circuits.

 The first thing I decided to do was abandon my original plan of building a trailer wiring harness myself out of separate wires.
 Rather, I bought a Y-harness with the wires for each side of the trailer bonded to each other.
 Wires that are bonded to each other move as a unit, so they can't rub against each other and chafe.

 My third guiding principle had to do with moisture.
 Most trailer wiring failures occur at splices where moisture corrodes the connections, so I decided to use as few of them as possible.
 I also decided to use heat-shrink connectors, which have adhesive inside the insulation that helps produce weather-tight seals, for all splices and terminal connections.
 That would help protect the trailer wiring's connectors from moisture and corrosion.

 None of this is earth-shattering, mind you.
 I didn't invent any new technology or methods, and NASA hasn't called me about designing the spacecraft for the first manned mission to mars.
 Yet.